|

 - symptoms that do not necessarily align with the menstrual cycle but may worsen during a period.

-Polycystic ovary syndrome is a common hormonal disorder affecting reproductive-aged women.
-A major factor is high insulin levels, which boosts production of androgens which are the steroid hormones responsible for developing and maintaining masculine characteristics and include testosterone, the primary male sex hormone.
+A major factor of PMOS is insulin resistance causing blood sugar levels to rise.
+As a response, the pancreas produces excess insulin, which can trigger the ovaries to boost production of androgens.
+These are the steroid hormones responsible for developing and maintaining masculine characteristics and include testosterone, the primary male sex hormone.
+Elevated androgens also interrupt normal egg development and regular ovulation.

-This question focuses on pain or discomfort you may have experienced as a result of symptoms of polycystic ovary syndrome, in particular- irregular periods or no periods at all
+This question focuses on pain or discomfort you may have experienced as a result of symptoms of polyendocrine metabolic ovarian syndrome, in particular- increased insulin resistance

 - excessive hair growth, usually on the face, chest, back or buttocks